hotrodwinston/homeserverstack/README.md

   Replacing the DVD drive with a blu-ray drive is an option - but ripping blu-ray will require both a compatible drive and a MakeMKV license.

    (MakeMKV beta keys are currently free on their forum but this could change at any time and requires the key be updated from time to time where a full paid license does not require updating so is worth the money if ripping blu-ray especially considering ripping is not done thru the MakeMKV gui but via CLI script.)

+Rpi 4 2gb running docker with duckDNS and Nginx proxy manager containers to provide an external connection to casaos control panel.

 # Software
-Running Lubuntu current LTS (22.04 as of writing) with NoMachine to access the GUI if needed.
+Lubuntu current LTS (22.04 as of writing) with NoMachine to access the GUI if needed.

-Lubuntu takes very little resources vs a no desktop "server" distro and provides easier troubleshooting as I can connect a monitor or remote in as needed.
+Lubuntu takes very few resources vs a no desktop "server" distro and provides easier troubleshooting as I can connect a monitor or remote in as needed.

+Fail2Ban

 Docker managed by CasaOS ( www.casaos.io ).